NikKowPHP/social-brain/chapters/chapter-13.md

 This week, you will conduct one meeting, even if you are not the official leader.
 Your mission is to choose and implement **one** practice from the blueprint.

-*   **For the Architect:** Your task is to send out a "Clarity Protocol" agenda 24 hours in advance, with a single, clear goal at the top.
+*   **For the Architect:** Your task is to send out a "Clarity Protocol" agenda 24 hours in advance, with a single, clear goal at the top and questions instead of statements for the agenda items.
 *   **For the Connector:** Your mission is to intentionally use the Empathy Loop when you hear a point of disagreement in a meeting.
 Your only job is to make the dissenting person feel heard.
+For example, "It sounds like you're worried about the team's workload.
+Is that right?"
 *   **For the Sentinel:** Your challenge is to be the one who sends the follow-up email with clear decisions and action items.
 This allows you to channel your need for control and risk-mitigation into an act that provides Certainty for the whole group.
 *   **For the Adaptive Profile:** Your challenge is to act as the meeting's conductor of energy.
 If the energy is low, your mission is to inject an 'Autonomy & Status' reward by asking a brainstorming question.
 If the energy is tense, your mission is to use the Empathy Loop to calm the system.
 Your job is to consciously choose and apply the tool the meeting needs in real-time.